 One great thing about Goldendoodles is that they typically don’t shed much.
 However, their continually growing coats need lots of brushing and regular haircuts to avoid severe matting that can hurt your dog.
-Let’s talk about everything you need to know to get your Goldendoodle puppy ready for a lifetime of grooming.
+Let’s talk about everything you need to know to get your Goldendoodle puppy ready for a lifetime of grooming and their first haircut.

 When Do Goldendoodle Puppies Need Haircuts?